zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/2/_index.md

 This test uses Serverspec's [command](http://serverspec.org/resource_types.html#command) resource to run `curl localhost`.
 It then checks that the output contains the word "hello".

-[RUBY] This example uses a [matcher](https://www.relishapp.com/rspec/rspec-expectations/v/2-2/docs/matchers/match-matcher) to compare the result against a regular expression.
+[RUBY] This example uses a regular expression to compare the result against the expected value.
 Regular expressions in Ruby are usually surrounded with forward slashes `/`.
 [Rubular](http://rubular.com) is a handy way to test out your regular expressions.